Key Takeaways

 Digital Memorials and QR Codes

 A major 2025 survey found that 39% of people are now interested in digital memorials.
 You may notice small QR codes attached to headstones.
 When scanned with a smartphone, these links often lead to video tributes, photo galleries, or online guestbooks.
 This allows a "visit" to be more interactive and informative for younger generations.
+For more on this growing trend, see our guide on QR Code Memorials.

 The Rise of Green and Natural Burials